lilab-bcb/cumulus/docs/cumulus.rst

 	  - false
 	  - false
 	* - annotate_de_test
-	  - Differential Expression test to use to infer cell types, could be either "t", "fisher", or "mwu".
+	  - Differential Expression test to use for inference on cell types.
+Options: "t", "fisher", or "mwu"
 	  - "t"
 	  - "t"
 	* - organism
-	  - Organism, could either be "human_immune", "mouse_immune", "human_brain", "mouse_brain" or a Google bucket link to a JSON file describing the markers.
+	  - Organism, could either be "human_immune", "mouse_immune", "human_brain", "mouse_brain" or a Google bucket link to a JSON file describing the markers
 	  - "mouse_brain"
 	  - "human_immune"
 	* - minimum_report_score